Compare the best internet service providers in Valencia. Find fiber, cable, and wireless options.

 Technology Availability

-Fiber-optic internet is available from 3 providers (AT&T Internet, Frontier Fiber, Cox Internet), with the highest fiber coverage reaching 78% of addresses.
+Fiber-optic internet is available from 1 provider (AT&T Internet), with the highest fiber coverage reaching 78% of addresses.
 Cable broadband from Spectrum covers 83% of the area.
 3 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Valencia determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Valencia range from $39.99/month to $110/month, with an average of $65/month — roughly in line with the national average of $65/month.
-Fiber plans average $57/month locally, compared to the national fiber average of $60/month.
-The most affordable option is Frontier starting at $39.99/month for 200 Mbps speeds.
-At the top end, AT&T's 12 Mbps plan costs $110/month — best suited for large households or home offices needing maximum bandwidth.
-Contract plans average $60/month vs $65/month for no-contract options — a $5 savings for committing to a term agreement.
+Internet plans in Valencia range from $30/month to $129.99/month, with an average of $74/month — $9/month above the national average of $65/month.
+Fiber plans average $78/month locally, a $33 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
+At the top end, HughesNet's 25 Mbps plan costs $129.99/month — best suited for large households or home offices needing maximum bandwidth.
+No-contract plans average $73/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
 Residents of California should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition